 Requirements for new Non-residential Buildings

-Besides the general requirements for new buildings, for residential buildings the following requirements apply:
+Besides the general requirements for new buildings, for non-residential buildings the following requirements apply:

 • limitation of the yearly primary energy demand by a maximum value determined individually ("overall energy performance")